Samsung/tizen-docs/docs/application/native/guides/location-sensors/user-awareness.md

   Mainly, the PRESENCE / ABSENCE is divided into a technique for detecting a device, a technique for detecting the presence of a user, and a technique for distinguishing whether a specific user exists.

+ > **Note**
+  >
+  > You can test the user awareness functionality only on a target device.
+The emulator does not support this feature.

  ## Prerequisites
   To use the functions and data types of the user awareness API, include the <user-awareness.h> header file in your application: